seillama-io/seillama-docs/docs/devops/cloud-native-toolkit/install-toolkit.md

     ```

     !!! info "NOTE"
-        By default, when not providing a `gitops_repo_host` terraform variable, a [Gitea](https://gitea.io/en-us/) instance is being deployed in the cluster to host the GitOps reposirory, to install the developer tools we'll need to retrieve the provisionned Gitea host, username and token.
+        By default, when not providing a `gitops_repo_host` terraform variable, a [Gitea](https://gitea.io/en-us/) instance is being deployed in the cluster to host the GitOps repository, to install the developer tools we'll need to retrieve the provisioned Gitea host, username and token.

 8. We'll now need to login to the OpenShift cluster using the `oc login` command from [first step](#on-openshift-console) to retrieve Gitea credentials to pass to next terraform module:
     ```sh